 Select the 20v dc range on the meter and connect to the power wires close to the heater, not at the battery end.
 Ideally the connection would be to the back of the heater connector, the connector must be plugged in for the test.
 If the seals prevent access one solution is to drive a thin needle or pin through the wire's insulation and connect to that.
 You may want to seal the pin holes afterwards.

 The reading must be taken during the 40 seconds or so after switching on whilst the glow pin is energised.

 Once the glow pin has been switched off the voltage will rise to nearly the battery voltage.

 The insulation prevents easy testmeter access to the pins.
 Positive red wire on pin 1, Negative brown wire on pin 10.

 Eberspacher Airtronic connector.

-Similar insulation on the Airtronic connector pins.
+There is similar insulation on the Airtronic heater connector pins.

 Eberspacher D1LC Compact wiring loom.